 Jim Daly: John, last time we started a great conversation about better understanding your teens and itis so enlightening.
 If you missed the broadcast last time, get the Smartphone app, do whatever you need to do.
 Call us and we’ll point you in the right direction or send you the CD, whatever we need to do, because there was so much great information about better understanding your teens as their brains are developing.

 One point we made with our guests last time is that the male brain is not fully developed until somewhere between 24- and 27-years-old, and a female about 23.
 So when you’re looking at odd behavior or things that you don’t like or why is there always this resistance, in part, it’s the discipline for all of us to better understand how our teens are growing, the changes that are going on in their bodies and in their brains, and how to better manage that as a parent.

-And I just think it gives us so much more in the tool box, John, to better handle emotions and all the other things.
-It doesn't have to be such conflict as you parent.
+And I just think it gives us so much more in the tool box to better handle emotions and all the other things.
+It doesn’t have to be such conflict.
 And I think the Lord is in this in such a big way.